 Tip to try: Cathy’s method of splitting a client up into different company records and then grouping these records up together works best with large clients, but if your company works on a smaller scale, keeping everything in one record is still a good way to make sure you have access to all your notes and project documentation.

-Nonetheless, if you have lots of large clients with multiple company records, creating a group for every one of them could become overwhelming, so another method that would work would be to link their company records up with the CRM’s Relationship with another contact feature instead of using groups:
+Nonetheless, if you have lots of large clients with multiple company records, creating a group for every one of them could become overwhelming.
+Rather than creating lots of different groups, try using a custom contact link field, or using the relationship with another contact feature instead.

 This allows you to organize your data accordingly, making it much simpler to quickly pull up whatever information you need!